Fear is the Key (1972)

 all this life held dear for me, two seconds to leave me alone in an

-empty and desolate and meaningless world
+empty and desolate and meaningless world."

 Alistair MacLean - Fear is the Key

-Writer Robert Carrington gets the job of adapting Alistair MacLean's exciting and near-nihilistic sixth novel, and sadly does not do a very good job.
-Possibly inspired by the previous year's When Eight Bells Toll (1971) for which MacLean successfully adapted his own novel, Carrington attempts to follow the same formula by following the book closely, removing a few subplots and characters to keep it to 90 minutes, and adding in a couple of scenes to replace sequences we learn of through inner monologues in the book.
-As far as the latter goes, the included scene at the start, with Talbot getting himself arrested works very well.
-However, Carrington completely fails with the task of trimming down the story and the script emerges as a hopeless mess of storylines with anyone unfamiliar with the book, having real trouble following.
-A lot of important themes are missing - notably, Talbot's hopeless romantic feelings for Sarah, and hers for Kennedy who never even appears here and the whole notion of Larry as a psychotic drug addict is completely ignored; while the lengthy oil-rig search sequence is retained, that could very easily have been written out.
-Even the ending doesn't work as well, missing out the poignant epilogue.
+Writer Robert Carrington (Wait Until Dark (1967)) gets the job of adapting Alistair MacLean's exciting and near-nihilistic sixth novel and sadly does not do a very good job.
+Possibly inspired by the previous year's When Eight Bells Toll (1971) and Puppet on a Chain (1971) for which MacLean successfully adapted his own novels, Carrington attempts to follow the same formula by following the book closely, removing a few subplots and characters to keep it to ninety minutes and adding in a couple of scenes to replace sequences we learn of through inner monologues in the book.
+As far as the latter goes, a new scene at the start showing Talbot getting himself arrested works well to introduce the character.

 Fortunately the film is held together by some impressive direction from Michael Tuncher, most notably in the extended car chase sequence that forms the action highlight of the film.
-Although quite small in scale (only a few police cars get wrecked), with some great stunt driving, and a complete absence of rear-projection effects, this certainly ranks among the best cinematic car chases.
-Unfortunately optical effects do rear their ugly head in the grim and insanely claustrophobic finalé, and rather ruin what should be the film's best sequence - made even more annoying by the fact that they could have been easily removed without affecting the scene at all, by simply not having the actors sat in front of a window.
+Although quite small in scale (only a few police cars get wrecked), with some great stunt driving and a complete absence of rear-projection effects, this certainly ranks among the best cinematic car chases.
+Unfortunately optical effects do rear their ugly head in the grim and insanely claustrophobic finalé and rather ruin what should be the film's best sequence - made even more annoying by the fact that they could have been easily removed without affecting the scene at all, by simply not having the actors sat in front of a window.
 Roy Budd, composer of the celebrated score for Get Carter (1971) takes care of the soundtrack with a fitting Jazz theme to accompany the deep South locations.

-In brief:
+In Brief

-Any gore/violence?
+Any gore or violence ?
 Nothing vivid.

 The DVD